interstitialRedirectModalTitle

 Meramec Flooding Towns along the Meramec River have experienced several record-breaking flood events in the past ten years. © Jeanne Miller Wood

-Lower Meramec Multi-Jurisdictional Floodplain Management Plan
+Lower Meramec Floodplain Management Plan

 The lower Meramec River wriggles across central and eastern Missouri, passing through forests and farmlands, wildly biodiverse tributaries and busy suburbs before it flows into the Mississippi River south of St. Louis.
 It’s a complex system that affects dozens of communities and hundreds of species.

 Through the Army Corps of Engineers’ Silver Jackets program, TNC has collaborated with cities and counties in the floodplain as well as state and federal agencies to inform strategies to support the river basin and all who depend on it.
-The Lower Meramec Multi-Jurisdictional Floodplain Management Plan produced as part of the effort offers a comprehensive look at the floodplain as well as a variety of approaches to lessen the damage of flooding.
+The Lower Meramec Floodplain Management Plan produced as part of the effort offers a comprehensive look at the floodplain as well as a variety of approaches to lessen the damage of flooding.

 TNC helped develop the plan, including the creation of TNC’s online Lower Meramec Floodplain Management Tool to help decision-makers figure out priorities for restoration and management.